geeklearningio/gulp-swagger-generator/README.md

 Gulp code generator for Swagger 2.0.
 This package generates your api clients using handlebars templates.

-*This project is still under development and you can expect big changes especially around seperation of concerns, generation model or extensibility.
-The documentation will be improved shortly.*
+**This project is still under development and you can expect big changes especially around seperation of concerns, generation model or extensibility.
+The gulp task will eventually be a wrapper around [a brand new module](https://github.com/geeklearningio/gl-swagger-generator/tree/develop/src/node-swagger-generator)**

 At the moment it comes with the following builtin templates :